collective/plone-on-cloudrun/README.md

 - Still need to figure out serving properly over https (will require a bit of virtual host monster "gymnastics")
 - Need a sensible approach to loading add-ons
 - Might be nice to make this a quick way to spin up a Volto backend
+- Provide a solution for persistent storage (Plan A: provide a persistent storage option that replaces the standard Data.fs and Blobstorage.
+Plan B:sync the Data.fs and Blobs at intervals, then resync when respawned)